bvarandas/resume/README.md

  - Designing pre-sales solutions and conducting presentations with ease for end customers;
  -  QA Mindset - BDD (Behavior-Driven Development) and TDD (Test-Driven Development) approaches;
  - Enthusiast for emerging architectures such as Actors (Akka.Net);
- - Over 18 years working with software architecture and engineering;
  - Harmonizing with the company's interests for mature, non-overly complex architectural definitions;
  - Continuously improving communication between the product and engineering teams;

 ## Architecture
  - Event-driven architecture with Actors/SOA/Microservices: Akka.Net, Kafka, RabbitMQ;